Chorizo: Mexico

 Based on the uncooked Spanish chorizo fresco (fresh chorizo), the Mexican versions of chorizo are made not only from fatty pork, but also beef, venison, chicken, and turkey.
 Kosher and vegan versions are also available.
 The meat is usually ground (minced) rather than chopped, and different seasonings are used.
 Due to the historically high cost of imported Spanish paprika, Mexican chorizo is traditionally made with native cultivars of the same species of chili pepper used in Spain, making the Mexican version spicier than the Spanish one.
 Mexican chorizo also typically uses vinegar, instead of the white wine normally used in Spain.

-This is the main type of chorizo known in Mexico and other parts of the Americas, including most of the United States, but is not frequently found in Europe.
+This spicy, fresh-prepared sausage is the main type of chorizo in Mexico and other parts of the Americas, including most of the United States, but is not frequently found in Europe.